docsforadobe/illustrator-scripting-guide/materials/AI_ScriptGd_2017.md

 ```
 ```
  All measurements and page coordinates are processed as points by the scripting engine.
-For details, see “Measurement units” on page 26.
+For details, see "Measurement units" on page 26.
 ```
 ```
  x and y coordinates are measured from the bottom-left corner of the document, as indicated in the Info panel in the Illustrator application.
-For details, see “Page-item positioning and dimensions” on page 26.
+For details, see "Page-item positioning and dimensions" on page 26.
 ```